Mathematics

 MATH 1040 College Algebra with Studio 4 Credit Hours

-The primary purpose of this course is to prepare students for success in MATH 113.
 Topics include equations and inequalities; linear, quadratic, polynomial, rational, logarithmic and exponential functions along with their graphs and applications; and systems of linear inequalities.
 This course does not cover trigonometric functions and cannot be used as a prerequisite for MATH 115.
 Students electing this course should have at least taken two years of High School Algebra and one year of High School Geometry or MATH 090.
 This course must be elected together with Math 1041: College Algebra Studio.
-Students can receive credit for only one of MATH 1040, MATH 104, and MATH 105.
+Students can receive credit for only one of MATH 100, MATH 1000, MATH 104, and MATH 1040.
 (F, W).

 Corequisite(s): MATH 1041